cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 ### Functions

-Function ''declarations'' should have the return type on the same line as the function, like this:
+Function `declarations` should have the return type on the same line as the function, like this: